What Is Pile Foundation?

-In the next stage, the shaft is manufacture by inducing successive charge of concrete. ramming each in turn, and withdrawing the casing gradually about 300 mm at a time.
+In the next stage, the shaft is manufactured by inducing successive charges of concrete. ramming each in turn, and withdrawing the casing gradually about 300 mm at a time.
 Corrugations will be formed on the surface of a completed pile.

 3. Vibro Piles

 Standard Vibro piles are made in the size of 45 and 50 cm diameter for loads of 60 to 70 tonnes.
-They can be formed in the lengths of a 25 m and over.
+They can be formed in lengths of 25 m and over.

 4. Pedestal Piles

 These types of piles are used where a thin bearing stratum is reached with reasonable depth.
 The pedestal pile gives the effect of spread footing on this comparatively thin bearing.

 The core and casing are driven together into the ground, till they reach the desired level.

 The core is taken out and a charge of concrete is placed into the tube.
 The core is again placed in the casing to rest on the top of poured concrete; pressure is applied on the concrete through the core, and at the same time the casing is withdrawn.
 The process is repeated until the casing is completely removed.

 - H – piles

 - Box piles